nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add room number information to a specific profile.
 2. DorManagerPro updates the profile to include the room number.

    Use case ends.

 **Extensions:**

 * 1a.
 DorManagerPro detects an error in the command format.
     * 1a1.
 DorManagerPro requests for the correct command format.
     * 1a2.
 User enters command again.

   Steps 1a1-1a2 are repeated until the command is correct.
   Use case resumes from step 2.

 * 1b.
 DorManagerPro cannot find the specified profile to update.
     * 1b1.
 DorManagerPro requests for a profile that exists to update.
     * 1b2.
 User specifies profile again.

   Steps 1b1-1b2 are repeated until the command is correct.
   Use case resumes from step 2.

 * 1c.
-DorManagerPro detects that that room capacity is already full.
+DorManagerPro detects that the room capacity is already full.
     * 1c1.
 DorManagerPro requests for a room number that is not already occupied.
     * 1c2.
 User specifies room number again.

   Steps 1c1-1c2 are repeated until a valid room number is provided.
   Use case resumes from step 2.

 * 1d.
 DorManagerPro detects invalid parameters specified by user.
     * 1d1.
 DorManagerPro requests for valid parameters.
     * 1d2.
 User re-supplies parameters.

   Steps 1d1-1d2 are repeated until the parameters are valid.
   Use case resumes from step 2.

 * *a.
 At any time, User chooses to stop adding a room number.
   Use case ends.

 **Use Case: UC03 - Add emergency contact to profile**